The series that won't quit, is finally over

 The Ranchi Test was the slowest that England have batted in a Test match in the Bazball era

-Babies are being born, mums are falling ill, and Jack Leach is undergoing an operation on his cartoon-level swollen knee.
+Babies are being born, mums are falling ill, and Jack Leach is undergoing an operation on his swollen knee.
 Stokes loses a Test match by a million runs and complains about an umpiring system that has been around for ages.
 KL Rahul plays, maybe.
 Jaiswal becomes one of the ten greatest Indian batters ever to some.
 And we witness the single greatest tweet pairing ever.

-This one is 3-1, but within those simple numbers is farce, beauty, chaos, anarchy, and romance.
+This series is 3-1, but within those simple numbers is farce, beauty, chaos, anarchy, and romance.
 Numbers are not the best way to describe this series; we need emojis, verses, poetry and interpretative dance.

 Close of play on day three, England is going to lose this series 4-1.
 Maybe 5-1.
 Two minutes after lunch they have a chance of being 2-2.
 What kind of acid has this series been taking?
 It sways between narratives like an excitable teen trying to tell you about the latest sweaty romance behind the bike sheds.